MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/credentials-validation/android/index.md

 ## Creating the challenge handler
 A challenge handler is a class responsible for handling challenges sent by the MobileFirst server, such as displaying a login screen, collecting credentials and submitting them back to the `SecurityCheck`.

-In this example, the `SecurityCheck` is `PinCodeAttempts` which was defined in [Implementing Security Check with Attempts Security Adapter](../adapter).
+In this example, the `SecurityCheck` is `PinCodeAttempts` which was defined in [Implementing the CredentialsValidation Security Check](../security-check).
 The challenge sent by this `SecurityCheck` contains the number of remaining attempts to login (`remainingAttempts`), and an optional `errorMsg`.

 Create a Java class that extends `WLChallengeHandler`: